 - Four of the five counties in Hawaii have a cap that is between $657,000 and $721,000

-Where do jumbo loans come in?
+Where do jumbo mortgages come in?
 Basically anything that goes above the limits above is called a jumbo mortgage.
 These loans are thought to be non-conforming, and Fannie and Freddie will not guarantee them.
 The US government cannot by law back such loans, and may not purchase them either.
-Fannie and Freddie only may purchase money that meet strict government guidelines for size of down payment, size of the loan and credit score.
+Fannie Mae and Freddie Mac only may purchase money that meet strict government guidelines for size of down payment, size of the loan and credit score.
 In most cases jumbo mortgage rates are higher than conforming interest rates according Freddie Mac.

-How to Get Approved for Jumbo Loan
+How to Get Approved for Jumbo Mortgage

 After the mortgage meltdown in 2008, it became harder to qualify for a jumbo mortgage.
 You typically needed to have a very good income, low debt to income, a lot of money down, and excellent credit.